benchopt/benchopt/doc/index.rst

-BenchOpt: Benchmark repository for optimization
+Benchopt: Benchmark repository for optimization
 ===============================================

 |Test Status| |Python 3.6+| |codecov|

-BenchOpt is a package to make the comparison of optimizations algorithms simple, transparent and reproducible.
+Benchopt is a package to make the comparison of optimizations algorithms simple, transparent and reproducible.

 It is written in Python but is available with
 `many programming languages <auto_examples/plot_run_benchmark_python_R.html>`_.